Brassica – Diamondback Moth

 - To help prevent the development of resistance to any one specific active ingredient (see table below), observe the following instructions:

-- Always read and follow product labels.
+- Always read and follow product labels and use the full recommended label rates of application.
 Some products place a limit on the number of times they can be applied per crop (see table below) and when they can be applied.

 - Monitor crops regularly and only apply insecticide when the pest threshold is reached.

 - When an insecticide with foliar activity on diamondback moth has been used as seed treatment or drench application in nursery production (as determined by label claims), rotate to alternative mode of action insecticide for a period covering at least one generation of diamond back moth.
 This may require a minimum of 2 applications of alternate mode of action insecticides.